All in a Row: Plot

 The play opens with Laurence watching Finding Nemo and begins with an intertwined pair of monologues: Tamora is giving a motivational talk at an all-girls' technology college about her heartbeat-transmitting product, the Heart to Heart, and Martin is describing an incident that occurred in a park in which Laurence attempted to bite a little girl.

 The rest of the play is presented in real time over the course of an evening.
 Somebody has phoned social services and reported that Laurence has bruises.
 As a result, there has been a social services enquiry resulting in the decision to move Laurence to a residential school where he can be better cared for.
 A whodunnit, or who-phoned-it, theme runs throughout the play as Martin tries to discover who is responsible for the call that resulted in Laurence's departure.

-The support worker, Gary, acts a conversational go-between for Martin and Tamora as they try to bring themselves to read a social story to Laurence detailing how he will be leaving home.
+The support worker, Gary, acts as a conversational go-between for Martin and Tamora as they try to bring themselves to read a social story to Laurence detailing how he will be leaving home.
 Martin speaks to Gary about his concerns regarding residential schooling, and Tamora confides in Gary her worries and insecurities.

 As the evening progresses, Martin and Tamora's relationship degrades, and they begin to argue.
 This comes to a head when Martin accuses Gary of making the phone call, and Tamora reveals that she was the person who called social services, acknowledging her inability to cope and feeling that Laurence would be better cared for by professionals.
 A furious argument triggers a meltdown from Laurence, and he bites his mother.

 In the aftermath, Martin and Tamora call something of a truce, and they sit down as a family to read the social story and watch the end of Finding Nemo.